Griffan/FASTQuick/Readme.md

 ```
 OPTIONS
 --siteVCF        [String] Path of VCF file with candidate variant sites(if predefinedVCF not specified)
+--predefinedVCF  [String] Path of VCF file with predefined variant sites(if siteVCF not specified)
 --dbsnpVCF       [String] Path of VCF file with dbsnp site
 --ref            [String] Path of fasta file with reference genome
 --mask           [String] Path of fasta file with repetitive region mask
---predefinedVCF  [String] Path of VCF file with predefined marker set(if siteVCF not specified)
 --flank_len      [Int] Flanking region length of short-flanking-region variant
 --var_short      [Int] Number of short-flanking-region variant
 --flank_long_len [Int] Flanking region length of long-flanking-region variant
 --var_long       [Int] Number of long-flanking-region variant
 --out_prefix     [String] Prefix of all the output index files
 ```

+In principal, you can choose any common genetic variants database for --siteVC; or if you have a specific list of variants, you can specify --predefinedVCF to skip marker slelection stage.
+To further simplify this step, we also provided a bundle of resource files with pre-defined genetic variant list in $(FASTQUICK_HOME)/resource/ directory.

 **align**

     FASTQuick align --index_prefix [reduced_ref_index] --fq_list [sample’s fastq list file] [--bam_out] [--cal_dup] [--I] --t [2]  --out_prefix [NA12878] --frac_samp [1.0]